 Disney Castaway Cay Is Paradise

-One of the main attractions of a Disney cruise is that if you sail on a Caribbean or Bahamian cruise you will visit Castaway Cay.
+One of the main attractions of a Disney cruise is that if you sail on the Caribbean or Bahamian cruise you will visit Castaway Cay.
 Disney’s Private Island is beautiful.
 It has that extra special Disney Magic.

 One of the best bargains on a Disney Port Adventure is to rent the snorkel equipment on Castaway Cay.
 At $31.18 for adults and $15.05 for children, it will give you a whole day’s access to 22 acres of crystal clear water to explore.